landoncharris1/Robotic-Arm-Simulation/README.md

 # Prerequisites

-• Solidworks 2001Plus and higher or Autodesk Inventor 2009-2021: For viewing and modifying the 3D models and engineering drawings.
+• Solidworks 2001Plus and higher, Autodesk Inventor 2009-2021, or PTC Creo 1.0-8.0: For viewing and modifying the 3D models and engineering drawings.

 • MATLAB/Simulink: For running the simulations and system integration.